-- 1st solution: Buying a ready-made theme for Magento 2 to apply for your new website.
+- The 1st solution: Buying a ready-made theme for Magento 2 to apply for your new website.
 There are hundreds of available attractive designs for you to choose in the Magento marketplace or well-known theme markets like Themeforest, TemplateMonster, VenusTheme,…

 Pros: You will have a lot of choices for your new website design, save your time for theme design and coding as well as save your budget significantly.
-While it costs you from $100-200 to get a well-designed Magento 2 responsive theme, you have to pay up to ten times of that to get a unique design for your store.
+While it costs you from $100-200 to get a well-designed Magento 2 responsive theme, you have to pay up to ten times that to get a unique design for your store.

-Cons: Other Magento e-commerce stores can also buy the theme and have the same storefront appearance with yours.
+Cons: Other Magento e-commerce stores can also buy the theme and have the same storefront appearance as yours.
 To handle this issue, you might customize the theme to match your brand image.
 The cost for theme customization will depend greatly on which extent you want to customize and which Magento developer/ designer you cooperate with.

 Pros: The obvious advantage of this solution is that you have to invest $0.00 to achieve the new look.

 Cons: Compared to the first solution, the number of Magento themes to be chosen is just a quarter or even much less.
 Moreover, there is no guarantee for the quality of those free themes and templates.
 Most of their functions are very limited.
-Therefore, you should check it carefully before applying to the new site.
+Therefore, you should check it carefully before applying it to the new site.

-- 3rd solution: Creating a new website design from the scratch.
+- The 3rd solution: Creating a new website design from scratch.
 For this option, you can hire either a Magento agency or just a website designer having experience in Magento to make a design as your requirements.